brootaylor/brootaylor-v2/sites/eleventy/src/_content/writing/the-climate-crisis-what-to-make-of-it.md

 ---
-title: The Climate crisis what to make of it
+title: The “Climate crisis” - what to make of it?
 summary: In these times of being constantly overwhelmed by the firehose of   information, I find it trickier than ever to discern the real motivations /   intentions about what’s been bandied as fact.
 For instance the "climate